BladeRunnerJS/brjs-appcache/README.md

 In prod, the manifest URL is always generated and points to a valid manifest.
 - The manifest will be given a new version every time you generate the prod files.
 - The manifest can be given a specific version by specifying an appcache version in the config file.
 See the [Configuration](#configuration) section for details on how to do this.

-> The HTML `<base href="..." />` tag is incompatible with the appcache plugin.
-BRJS <= v0.8 applications by default are created with the base tag in `index.html`, so *this will need to be removed before the appcache plugin will work*.
-This is OK - the use of the base tag was added by bladerunner to replicate some of the appcache functionality, but now you're using the real thing you don't need it any more!

 <a name="configuration"></a>
 ### Configuration